egoexpress/innoxmpp/README.md

         return XMLStream.process(self, *args, **kwargs)
     TypeError: process() got an unexpected keyword argument 'block'

-Using the latest version from the (cloned) [Git repository](https://github.com/egoexpress/SleekXMPP) didn't show this behaviour.
+Using the latest version from the (cloned) [Git repository](https://github.com/egoexpress/SleekXMPP) doesn't show this behaviour.
+As an alternative you can download the [development tarball](http://github.com/fritzy/SleekXMPP/zipball/develop) from the SleekXMPP homepage.

 **Getting the code**